adolfintel/TDF/README.md

     * For DX9-11 games (DXVK), make sure your system supports the `VK_EXT_graphics_pipeline_library` extension by running this command: `vulkaninfo | grep VK_EXT_graphics_pipeline_library`, if you don't see anything, your GPU/driver doesn't support it and your experience will be miserable
     * You may be running out of VRAM.
 Linux doesn't handle this very well, games will stutter heavily or have a sudden drop in performance when that happens.
 Try installing MangoHud and add `TDF_MANGOHUD=1`, this provides a nice overlay for various things, including VRAM usage.
 When it's above 90%, you'll start running into problems
     * If this is a modern game, your CPU may not be fast enough to handle the game and the emulation overhead
+    * If this is an older game, it may not support high core count CPUs, try setting `TDF_WINE_MAXLOGICALCPUS=4` to simulate a quad-core
     * The game may have issues with fsync (Uncharted 4 is the only one I've encountered so far), try adding `TDF_WINE_SYNC="esync"`
     * If this is an old UE2-based game like UT2004, this is a known issue and as of August 2023 a solution is in the works
-* If this is an older game, it may not support high core count CPUs, try setting `export WINE_CPU_TOPOLOGY=4:0,1,2,3` to simulate a quad-core
+* If this is an older game, it may not support high core count CPUs, try setting `TDF_WINE_MAXLOGICALCPUS=4` to simulate a quad-core
 * If this is an older game, it may also be a good idea to run it using regular Wine, add `TDF_WINE_PREFERRED_VERSION=mainline`
 * If this is a DX8-11 game, try running it with WineD3D instead of DXVK by adding `TDF_DXVK=0`
 * If this is a DX8-10 game and you see striped shadows, your graphics driver probably doesn't support the `VK_EXT_depth_bias_control` extension yet (added in Mesa 23.3 for AMD/Intel)